 How do I get Lemonade?

 Lemonade is available as an iOS and Android apps, and also through our website.
-We currently offer renters, condo and homeowners insurance in New York, and renters insurance in Illinois (homeowners and condo coming soon).
+We currently offer renters, condo and homeowners insurance in New York and California, and renters insurance in Illinois (homeowners and condo coming soon).
 We'll be rolling out additional states in the coming year.